The city of The Master and Margarita

 Margarita

-Bulgakov's major talent is in how he is capable to transform his impressions and deceptions into satire.
+Bulgakov's major talent is in how he is capable to transform his impres-sions and deceptions into satire.
 He works secretly on The Master and Margarita during the repression in the thirties.
 It turns into a glorification of freedom and a gorgeous love story, but also into a book by which he took revenge on the soviet literators for thwarting him.
 No wonder that many characters, locations and houses are fictitious only on the face of things.
-Sometimes it's a piece of cake to find out about what Bulgakov is talking, but sometimes it needs more insight.
+Sometimes it's a piece of cake to find out about what Bulgakov is talking, but sometimes it needs more insight - which we want to offer with this website.

 In this part of the website we're looking for similarities with real locations and buildings.
-In the chapter characters we do the same for the people described in the novel.
+In the section Characters we do the same for the people described in the novel.

 The city of Pilate and Ha-Nozri